 Where to Get the Form

 The reason I do not send it to you is that you need to get it from the embassy or consulate where you intend to apply.
 Why?
 To make sure that you’re in contact with them and that you’re also getting any additional information or explanations they might have.
-Besides, depending on when you are reading this, the form I used for the example might be outdated.
-(Even if the contents do not change, MEXT always changes the year on the first page.)
+Besides, depending on when you are reading this, the form I used in the example might be outdated.
+(Even if the contents do not change, MEXT always changes the year numbers on the first page.)
 Make sure you are using the most recent version of the form!

-As of 2022, you can download the form from the official Study in Japan website, along with the other application documents and the application guidelines.
+You can download the form from the official Study in Japan website, along with the other application documents and the application guidelines.
 Over the past few years, that link has stayed the same, so hopefully it will have the most recent version of the form no matter when you are reading this, but please be sure to check!

 This article is about the application form for the Graduate-Level Scholarship Application.
-I have read the application forms for the undergraduate scholarship, and other types of MEXT scholarship (Teacher’s Training, etc.) and some of the questions overlap, so this article and sample will help you regardless of what scholarship type you are applying for, but be sure to check for yourself.
+I have read the application forms for the undergraduate scholarship, and other types of MEXT scholarship (Teacher’s Training, etc.) and some questions overlap, so this article and sample will help you regardless of what scholarship type you are applying for, but be sure to check for yourself.

 Instructions: Key Points

-*If you are typing, do NOT write in all capital letters!
+*When typing, do NOT write in all capital letters!

-If you are using another piece of software to open and edit fillable pdfs, then make sure that it does not leave a “watermark” (the software company’s name or logo) anywhere on the finished project.
+If you are using another piece of software to open and edit fillable PDFs, then make sure that it does not leave a “watermark” (the software company’s name or logo) anywhere on the finished project.